SwissDataScienceCenter/renku/docs/how-to-guides/admin/deploying-renku.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All of Renku information is stored in two volumes needed by Jena and Postgresql.
-You can leave k8s to dynamically provision these volumes but we advise to create them
+You can leave Kubernetes to dynamically provision these volumes but we advise to create them
 beforehand and make regular backups.

 1. Create a renku-values.yaml file